 - Read reviews of the product on online forums and review sites to get an idea about product performance.

-Most of the laptops are pretty much similar inside, for instance when processing or storage capacity is pretty much similar and there is no huge difference in prices, look out for something that has better appeal, durability and comes with longer warranty.
+Most of the laptops are pretty much similar inside, for instance when processing or storage capacity is pretty much similar and there is no huge difference in prices, lookout for something that has better appeal, durability and comes with a longer warranty.

 It is likely that we missed out on something, it would be best if you could list out some of the points you look out for and share tips when buying laptops.